-Forms B and C of the Careers Program Assessment Test (CPAt) and the computer-based COMPASS/ESL test by ACT have been approved by the U. S. Department of Education for the assessment of ATB students.
-Either the CPAt or COMPASS/ESL test may be used.
+Forms B and C of the Careers Program Assessment Test (CPAt) has been approved by the U. S. Department of Education for the assessment of ATB students.
+The CPAt test may be used.
 Passing scores on the CPAt are Language Usage 42, Reading 43, and Numerical 41.
-Passing scores on the COMPASS test are Numerical Skills/Prealgebra 25, Reading 62, and Writing Skills 32.